BibleResearch/bible-notes/old_testament/prophets/ezekiel.md

 ## Observations/Notes
   - Ezekiel is a very **chronological book**.
-There are a lot of dates given throughout the book and the vast majority of them are given chronologically (which is relatively uncommon compared to other prophets).
+There are a lot of dates given throughout the book and the vast majority of them are given chronologically (which is uncommon relative to most other prophets).
 This is especially true as the dates approach the last exile in 586 BC.